Child Sex Abuse LAWSUIT

 Civil child sex abuse lawsuits offer several advantages over criminal cases:

-• More opportunity for justice: The perpetrator is often not the only party responsible for the abuse.
+- More responsible parties: The perpetrator is often not the only party responsible for the abuse.
 It frequently occurs while a child is under the care of a trusted institution with a legal duty to protect the children under its care, such as churches, schools, sporting clubs, youth organizations, camps, childcare providers, foster homes, and health care facilities.
 Those organizations are rarely prosecuted for sexual abuse.
 A civil lawsuit may be your only opportunity to hold them accountable for the harm done.

 Please note you can file a criminal and civil lawsuit for the same case.
 Sit down with a skilled lawyer you trust to discuss your legal options.